-On behalf of the Journal of Carbohydrate Chemistry, we am pleased to announce the establishment of “Tomoya Ogawa Young Investigator Award” to recognize promising young scientists in the field of carbohydrate research.
+On behalf of the Journal of Carbohydrate Chemistry, we are pleased to announce 2017s winners of the"Best Paper Award" and “Tomoya Ogawa Young Investigator Award” to recognize promising young scientists in the field of carbohydrate research.
 This award honors Professor Tomoya Ogawa, who is a legendary figure in carbohydrate research.

 Professor Ogawa received his B.S. and Ph.D. degrees both from University of Tokyo, Japan.
 He served then as a scientist and laboratory head at RIKEN, Japan from 1968 to 1998 and Professor of cellular biochemistry at University of Tokyo from 1990 to 1998.
 After 1998, he has fulfilled a number of administrative positions at RIKEN, including Director of Wako Institute, Director of Yokohama Institute, Executive Director and Vice President of RIKEN.
 He is currently Scientist Emeritus and Adviser to RIKEN and Professor Emeritus, University of Tokyo.